RogersLabGroup/NetCIS/README.md

 If a user has data that used a different preprocessing pipeline, it is possible to supply NetCIS with a list of insertions.
 This can be done at step 2: generating pCIS networks.

 In pcis_networks.py, the typical scenario is to create a single dataframe from the individual sample level insertion files that are saved as a pickle file (.pkl).
 Instead, you can supply a TSV file via --insertion_file arg.
-Each row of this file needs to correpsond to the total number of insertions sequenced within a single sample.
-The insertion file must contain the following columns:
+Each row of this file needs to correpsond to the total number of insertions sequenced within a single sample at a unqiue chromosome and position.
+Therefore, there could be multiple rows with the same chromosome and position, but they could come from different libraries or from different samples.The insertion file must contain the following columns:

 - chr: chromosome (chr1, chr2, ...)
 - pos: genomic position (3667735, 7225915, ...)